HMS Investigator (1801): Later years (1804–1810)

-On 23 May 1805 Commander William Kent sailed Investigator back to England, carrying two of Flinder's botanists, Robert Brown and Ferdinand Bauer, and their collections.
+On 23 May 1805 Commander William Kent sailed Investigator back to England, carrying two of Flinders's botanists, Robert Brown and Ferdinand Bauer, and their collections.
 The ship endured several fierce storms en route but arrived safely at the Port of Liverpool.

 In November 1805 Captain Kent was ordered to relocate Investigator to the Port of Plymouth.
 The voyage was a difficult one despite its brevity.
 A typhoid fever had come aboard while the ship was in port, incapacitating both lieutenants, the midshipman and one third of the crew.
 A further six crew members deserted in Liverpool before Investigator sailed.
 There was no ship's surgeon or medicine aboard, and Captain Kent observed that the provisions in Investigators hold had long since turned "old and bad."
 (Note: Correspondence, Captain Kent to Admiralty Secretary William Marsden, 13 November 1805.)

 Investigator was put to sea nonetheless, rounding the tip of Cornwall in heavy storms.
 A gale off The Lizard carried away most of her sails and rigging and part of the mainmast.
 Unwilling to risk further damage, Kent abandoned the voyage to Portsmouth and brought Investigator into Falmouth for repairs.
 Two of the crew died of disease before the ship was ready to return to sea.
 On 13 November, Kent wrote that a "more deplorable crazy vessel than the Investigator is perhaps not to be seen" in the Navy.